Partnership Advice from Small Business Owners

 Why did you decide to go into business with other people?

 Being a part of a team is extremely rewarding.
-We each have important strengths, which compliment one another and support a balanced approach when making important business decisions.
+We each have important strengths, which complement one another and support a balanced approach when making important business decisions.

 What do you love about owning a business with others?